The burning wound ripened in brine.

 May the horns of the wind cut the earth-bound mooring cables loose.
 May only the soul untie its greyhounds on paths of freedom so they go back trotting to the honeycomb.

 My eagerness to be a butterfly drew a door in the air.
-I crossed the threshold with a legion of insects (dragonflies, Coleopterans with true wings).
+I crossed the threshold with a legion of insects (dragonflies, coleopterans with true wings).
 All of us fugitives, holding a bunch of carnations, deflowering the gate of entry!

 Elytrous rain.
 Oh, this forbidden mating!